vain/gitodo/README.md

 Note the order: Items with a higher importance come first.
 If two items have the same importance, they're sorted by their deadline.
 Deadlines can be a date, a time (meaning "today") or both.
+If there's no deadline, the task is considered to be "not important" and is moved to the bottom.

 If the deadline for a task has already passed, it's marked with a `[!]` at the beginning of the line.